coreybutler/site-tm/pages/about.md

 ## Philosophy | Approach

-Since “we all have our stories”, Tina-Michelle’s private training is tailored for the individual.
+Since "we all have our stories", Tina-Michelle's private training is tailored for the individual.
 She works with people to define their goals and provide focus.
 Because we are always developing, Tina-Michelle continually re-evaluates to provide a solid program that ensures achievement.

 Tina-Michelle believes that a healthy lifestyle is more easily adapted when the approach is both manageable and desirable.
 Drawing upon her diverse background and extensive experience with rehabilitation, Tina-Michelle also implements corrective exercise and cognition in her program design.
 A strong foundation is the key to enhancing performance.
 The confidence that ensues is a side benefit.

 ## Ventures

 Tina-Michelle was primarily a private trainer, but taught her dance-fitness classes publicly.
-When demand quickly grew, however, Move Your Axis&trade; evolved from dance-fitness into a well-rounded lifestyle program to provide greater availability to enthusiasts.
+When demand quickly grew, however, Move Your Axis evolved from dance-fitness into a well-rounded lifestyle program to provide greater availability to enthusiasts.
 The array of options allows for a more individual approach to a healthy lifestyle.
-Move Your Axis&trade; is available [live](http://live.moveyouraxis.com) and (soon to be) [virtually](http://live.moveyouraxis.com).
+Move Your Axis is available [live](http://live.moveyouraxis.com) and (soon to be) [virtually](http://live.moveyouraxis.com).